JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 ### WebDriver BiDi

 WebDriver is a unidirectional but a standard protocol to control the army of browsers.
 Whereas, CDP is a bidirectional but neither a testing nor a standard protocol which means the browser choices with CDP are limited and the protocol is likely to change rapidly.
 This is where WebDriver BiDi comes into the picture.
 The main concept of WebDriver BiDi is to combine the best of both worlds.
-It is a new standard protocol that is based on bi-directional communication over WebSocket or Pipes.
+It is a new standard protocol based on bidirectional communication over WebSocket or Pipes.

 WebDriver BiDi is basically an extension to the WebDriver protocol which is still under development at the time of writing this blog post.
 And it is said to be the future of cross-browser automation because most of the key players such as Google, Apple, Mozilla, Microsoft, BrowserStack, etc. are involved in the development of this protocol.